losrobbos/github-flow-guide/GIT_WORKFLOW.github.md

 ## Branching workflow

 Develop features in branches - with the GitHub Flow.
-A ypical workflow for companies.
+A typical workflow for companies.

 ### Develop a feature